conduktor/conduktor-docs/src/pages/changelog/Gateway-2.2.2.md

 ![full message encryption](/images/changelog/gateway/V2.2.2/fullMessage.png)

-Details are provided in the supporting documentation on the [plugin page](https://marketplace.conduktor.io/interceptors/field-level-encryption/).

 ## Fixes

 ### Feedback to altering concentrated topics

 Concentrated topics will provide clear error messaging if you try to modify them.
 As concentrated topics from Conduktor are protected, in order to avoid disrupting a topic that is the source to several different applications, modifying anything other than `retention.ms` is prohibited.
 Now feedback is provided when attempting to do so.
-For more information on concentrated topics checkout the [marketplace page](https://marketplace.conduktor.io/interceptors/ops-topic-concentration/).

 ### General fixes 🔨